There is a common misconception that to rank highly you have to build lots of backlinks.

 Everyone pretty much knows by now that Google controls the search engine market and that user experience is one of the main ways they judge the value and ranking of your site.

-Many sites use a lot of backlinks to prove their authority on a subject and generate traffic from external sources, but that doesn’t mean they provide the best user experience or even that they fully understand their audience.
+Many sites use a lot of backlinks to prove their domain authority on a subject and generate traffic from external links and external sources, but that doesn’t mean they provide the best user experience or even that they fully understand their audience.

-Google Analytics provides all the data you need about user experience to optimize your site so that users click on links to your site, stay on the site longer and click to other pages on your site to acquire more information.
+Google Analytics provides all the data you need about user experience to optimize your site so that users click on links to your site, stay on the site longer and click to other pages on your site to acquire more information and target the right search intent.
 This is known as user satisfaction and is much more valuable in terms of measuring site ranking than a ton of backlinks.
+It will also allow you to get the data to truly rank without backlinks.

 To beat your competition without backlinks, the key is to provide valuable and relevant information to your users.
 Their satisfaction and ability to find your content useful will have more value than backlinks.